-3008.002 Priorities for use of Government supply sources.
+3008.004 Use of other sources.

-(a) In accordance with HSAM 3007.270-3, the contracting officer or ordering official shall review the commodities list in DHS Management Directive (MD) Number 0731, Strategically Sourced Commodities Policy and Procedures, prior to making a purchase using commercial sources.
-An acquisition should be made from a DHS-wide contract vehicle (IDIQ contract or BPA) before considering other commercial sources of supply.
-If a DHS-wide contract vehicle is available, but not being used, the contracting officer shall document the basis for the decision in the contract file.
+In accordance with HSAM 3017.7102, the contracting officer or ordering official shall review the list of available Department-wide contract vehicles on the DHS Strategic Sourcing intranet page

+(http://dhsconnect.dhs.gov/org/comp/mgmt/cpo/Strategic%20Programs/Pages/StrategicSourcing. aspx) prior to making a purchase from other sources.
+An acquisition should be made from a DHS-wide contract vehicle after considering FAR 8.002 and FAR 8.003 mandatory sources but before considering FAR 8.004 other sources.
+If a DHS-wide contract vehicle is available, but not being used, the contracting officer shall document the basis for the decision and obtain an exception or waiver as described in HSAM 3017.7102.
+Note that this policy applies to all supplies and services, including those from FAR 8.002/8.003 mandatory sources available on a Department-wide contract vehicle.